yozoon/gnome-shell-extension-blyr/README.md

 ```

 ## Troubleshooting
-On some Ubuntu installs the preferences dialog won't open.
+Some Ubuntu users reported that the preferences dialog didn't appear after opening it from the GNOME Tweaks application.
 To fix the issue install the gtkclutter bindings as follows:

 ```bash
 sudo apt install gir1.2-gtkclutter-1.0